 There are eight generally recognized parts of speech in the English language.
 For the purposes of the CLT, we will focus on the four that are most commonly confused with each other: noun, verb, adjective, and adverb.
 The reason these three forms can be confused is that the same root can often be rendered as any of these four parts of speech.
-Consider the idea of direct.
+Consider the ideas in all the words in the word group direct.
 The word itself could be either an adjective or a verb, while directly constitutes an adverbial form of the same idea.
 Meanwhile, direction is a noun related to the verb form.
 This doesn’t even include other related forms like directive and directory.
 Because the same root idea can be associated with so many parts of speech, the CLT will test you to see if you can recognize the proper part of speech for a particular context.

 Should you leave the sentence below as it is or opt for one of the three alternatives listed in the answer choices?